 The first option is focused on collaborating with local companies in an effort to convert diesel engines to an alternative fuel.
-Alternatively, we can supply new alternative fuel engines as a second option.

-To achieve the conversions, we can supply engineering support to rebuild and convert the engines locally.
+To achieve the conversions, we can supply engineering support to convert the engines locally.
 This offers an economic benefit to the local economy by keeping the rebuild work in the community.